Our Team

 Billie Grady

 Billie’s favorite childhood memory is exploring the woods with her twin brother.
-They would spend hours wandering through the trees, discovering hidden trails, and letting their imaginations run wild.
+They would spend hours wandering through the trees and letting their imaginations run wild.
 Whether climbing trees, building forts, or simply enjoying the peaceful sounds of nature, these adventures created a bond between them and sparked a lifelong love of the outdoors.

 Karen Daniels, MA